0pow0/uav-animation/README.md

 # 2020 SU UAV Animation(Vue)
+Update Aug 8

+Finally stable version

+- Timestp in both UAV data and MAV data should keep same
+- before clicking fly btn, waitting for about 10 seconds for initializing data to prevent from missing some time steps.
+- Max time steps currently is 500
+- Float precision should not more than .7f

+---

 Update Jun 17

 - Average number of Manned Aircraft in the area
   - [ ] Flightradar24
   - [ ] Flightaware